This post contains affiliate links for your convenience. View our full disclosure policy here.

 That’s a lot of pressure when learning to read.

 There are two approaches to teaching phonics.
 Systematic, explicit instruction or incidental, implicit phonics instruction.

 What are Phonics Skills?

-- letter identification – to recognize letters and name them
+- letter identification – to recognize letters, name them, and distinguish letters from others

-- letter sounds – to generate the appropriate sound for individual letters
+- letter sounds – to connect the letter with its corresponding sound

-- blending – to read individual sounds within in a word and blend them together to read fluidy
+- blending – to read individual sounds within a word and blend them together to read fluidly

-- Teach phonics daily, whether the approach be explicit or implicit.
+- Teach phonics daily, whether the approach is explicit or implicit.

 - Build on a foundation of phonemic awareness.

 - Instruction should be focused and intentional.